The statutory basis for cartel regulation in Denmark is the Danish Competition Act ("the Act"), which came into force in 1998.

-As regards prison sanctions, the provisions of the Criminal Code apply, with section 93(1)(2) of the Criminal Code stating that the limitation period is usually five years.
-If the case involves aggravating circumstances, meaning that the prison sentence may be prolonged for up to six years, the limitation period is ten years.
+As regards prison sanctions, the provisions of the Criminal Code apply.
+Section 93(1)(2) of the Criminal Code states that the limitation period is five years.
+However, if the case involves aggravating circumstances, meaning that the prison sentence may be prolonged for up to six years, the limitation period is ten years (Section 93 (1)(3)).

 The limitation periods start when the cartel activity is stopped.

-There are no formal principles of comity in Danish competition law, but under the general provisions of the Danish Criminal Code sanctioning of the same conduct in other jurisdictions must be taken into account by the courts when setting the Danish sanction.
-This has not yet led to any problems, as the DCCA co-operates closely with the European Commission and the European National Competition Authorities (NCAs) through the European Competition Network (the ECN), as required by Regulation 1/2003.
-The co-operation covers, for example, assistance for dawn raids and information-sharing, as well as the allocation of jurisdiction over cartel cases.
+There are no formal principles of comity in Danish competition law, but under the general provisions of the Danish Criminal Code, sanctioning of the same conduct in other jurisdictions must be taken into account by the courts when setting the Danish sanction.
+This has not yet led to any problems, as the DCCA co-operates closely with the European Commission and the European national competition authorities (NCAs) through the European Competition Network (ECN), as required by Regulation 1/2003.
+The co-operation covers, for example, assistance for dawn raids and information sharing, as well as the allocation of jurisdiction over cartel cases.

 Furthermore, the DCCA is a party to the Nordic co-operation agreement between the NCAs of Sweden, Norway, Finland, Iceland and Denmark.
 With the agreement, the Nordic NCAs undertake to minimise obstacles to effective enforcement, to co-ordinate investigations where practicable, to exchange relevant information, and to assist each other in dawn raids.